Brewers vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Athletics: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Milwaukee Brewers and Joey Wiemer will square off against the Oakland Athletics and Esteury Ruiz on Friday at 8:10 PM ET, in the first of a three-game series at American Family Field.
+Christian Yelich and the Milwaukee Brewers will see Paul Blackburn starting for the Oakland Athletics on Saturday at 4:10 PM ET.

-Bookmakers list the Brewers as -250 favorites on the moneyline, while giving the underdog Athletics +190 moneyline odds.
-The total is 9.5 runs for the matchup.
+Oddsmakers list the Brewers as -190 moneyline favorites, while giving the underdog Athletics +155 moneyline odds to win.
+A 9-run over/under has been set for the game.

 Rep your team with officially licensed Brewers gear!
 Head to Fanatics to find jerseys, shirts, and much more.